Building Java Projects with Maven

 mvn compile

-This will run Maven, telling it to execute the compile goal.
-When it’s finished, you can find the compiled .class files in the target/classes directory.
+You can find the compiled class files in the target/classes directory.

 mvn package